Lucas-Erkana/School-Library/README.md

 ### Setup

-Clone this repository to your desired folder:
+To get a local copy up and running, follow these steps:

 - Create a local directory where you can clone the project
   - `https://github.com/Lucash2022/School-Library.git`
 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command in command line:
 > ruby main.rb

 <p align="right">(<a href="#readme-top">back to top</a>)</p>